There’s a wrong and a right way. Here’s how to do it effectively.

 The 411 Rule is basically the other two combined.
 It states that for every promotional, salesy, self-serving post you publish, you should publish one piece of original content that’s designed to inform, educate or entertain, and four pieces of curated content.

-So, when promoting your blog on social media today, you need to focus on:
+When promoting your blog on social media, you need to focus on:

 - Capturing the attention of your ideal audience